Planning a trek? Let one of our trusted local travel specialists help you plan your trip.

 Afterward, you will reach the far side of Ausangate and hike the second pass, Palomani (5,200m).
 Finally, trek through the mountain-climbers’ base camp to your own campsite (4,510m).
 Here, amidst the highlands meadows and icy moraines, you will spend another night.

-Day 4: Base Camp to Pachanta
+Day 4: Trek from Base Camp to Pachanta

 The last day of pass crossing begins with a tranquil walk to another lake, Ticllacocha.
 Along the way, more vizcachas and perhaps even rare camel-like vicuñas may be roaming the green grasses of the valley.